 I have always enjoyed photography.
 Then, in the early sixties the beautiful sounds of Stan Getz and Charlie Byrd playing Desafinado gradually lead me into the world of jazz.
 My education was also assisted by being a member of the Frank Sinatra App.
 Soc.
 A debt is owed to the many people I met there, especially one Stan Britt who has his own gallery in the Catalogue section.

 In the seventies my photographic efforts began to be concentrated on the music, thus combining two hobbies in one, and occasionally a third when sipping a glass of malt whilst carrying out the first two.

-Now, ten years into retirement, my hours are spent playing golf, badly, continuing to enjoy and photograph the artists performing my favourite music, and travelling.
-Yes, I've just reached the famous three score and ten.
+Now, 14 years into retirement, my hours are spent playing golf, badly, continuing to enjoy and photograph the artists performing my favourite music, and travelling.
+Yes, I've just reached the famous three score and ten (plus 5).

 Finally made New Orleans.
 An amazing city and lifestyle, but incredibly so much renovation still to do.
 On a slightly different note, also made it to Memphis.
 Went to purchase a beer on Beale St., and was asked to give proof of age.
 As the person making the request was 8ft tall and weighed 300lbs I, upon due reflection, decided to acquiesce to what I suddenly discerned as being a perfectly reasonable demand.

 My long suffering manager still accomodates my hobbies, and as a special treat I do sometimes take her to a jazz gig.
 I'm all heart.